 Alternatively, you might use the shorter (more selfish?) version of simply looking into your Health, Wealth, and Self-development.

 Once our 5-year vision and the annual goals are set, it’s time to dig into the next 90 days.
 If you’re too lazy to do anything else, skip the rest, and simply start here at the bottom.
 Do this and change your life.
+I've written about this in my book, and here's an excerpt:

 Keep your Life Design worksheet visible